Garešnica

 Garešnica is a town in Bjelovar-Bilogora County, Croatia.
 It is located in the geographical region of Moslavina.
 There are a total of 10,472 inhabitants, of whom 85% are Croats.

+Geography

 Garešnica is located in central Croatia at the foot of Moslavačka gora mountain, 17 km northeast of Kutina, on the crossroad of D45 (Kutina – Veliki Zdenci) and D26 (Vrbovec – Daruvar) state roads.

-It was first mentioned in 1527.
-The church Visitation of Our Lady was built in 1752 and has still a lot of original inventory.
+The river Garešnica flows to the west of the town into the Ilova, which flows to the east of the town, near the confluence of the Toplica.